KDE/digikam-doc/image_editor/transform_tools.rst

     The digiKam Liquid Rescale Tool Mask Settings

 The masks are the easiest way to manually select the features of the image that you want to protect or discard.
-Turn on the **Add weight masks** option switch in mask edit mode.
+Turn on the **Add weight masks** option to switch in mask edit mode.

-To discard portion of image, press the **Suppresion weight mask** button and paint the mask over the canvas.
+To discard portion of image, press the **Suppression weight mask** button and paint the mask over the canvas.
 The mask is a virtual transparent layer using **Red** color, with 50% opacity to indicate the area to discard.

 To protect portion of image, press the **Preservation weight mask** button and paint the mask over the canvas.
 The mask is a virtual transparent layer using **Green** color, with 50% opacity to indicate the area to protect.

 You can change the **Brush size** to paint masks on the canvas.
-To change a mask regions, use the **Erase mask** button and clean desired portion of masks over the canvas.
+To change mask regions, use the **Erase mask** button and clean desired portion of masks over the canvas.

 .. note::